This article helps you find the answers to the technical terminology behind our solution.

 What is the difference between Single Page and Multi-Page applications?

 Multi-Page applications (MPAs) use a standard HTML structure for their content.
-They consist of multiple individual pages, which are loaded from the server when needed.
-Popular examples include applications created in PHP and Python with frameworks such as Laravel or Django.
+They consist of multiple individual pages loaded from the server when needed.
+Famous examples include applications created in PHP and Python with frameworks such as Laravel or Django.